zozoh/titanium/doc/en-us/walnut/sidebar.md

 # What is Sidebar ?

 A sidebar is a quick access object set which needed by `app/wn.manager`.
-User can define the sidebar as they want.
+You can define the sidebar as you want.

 -------------------------------------------------
 # Sidebar Definition